Are house prices in Aberdeen falling?

 The flat market is still experiencing difficult conditions, with a record number of flats available for sale in Aberdeen City. … However, there are still sales being achieved, particularly for quality flats which are well presented and have been recently marketed at a realistic asking price.

-Is the UK housing market going to crash in 2021?
+Will the housing market crash in 2021 Scotland?